dialogue-host/requirements/README.md

 ### Built as a Toolset

-- **Malleable**: Support community-driven development by building every interface and algorithm as swappable components that can be addapted by users to their specific needs.
+- **Malleable**: Support community-driven development by building every interface and algorithm as swappable components that can be adapted by users to their specific needs.
 - **Empirical**: Rigorously justify, study and stress test every feature to ensure its functioning truly align with the platform's *aim* and *principles*.

-### For All Humans
+### For the Masses

 - **Accessible**: Ensure accessibility and ease of use to the largest amount of people possible by considering technical knowledge, economical status, cultural background, physical and mental disabilities, spoken languages, literacy and every other possibly hindering factor.
 - **Attractive**: Bring local and online communities onboard by implementing win win mechanisms and focusing on their concrete needs.